 On a late spring day in 1964, Father Theodore Hesburgh, CSC, answered the phone with an invitation.
 Martin Luther King's crusade had moved north to Chicago, and a massive rally was being planned for June 21 at Soldier Field.
-The caller told Hesburgh that Mayor Richard Daley and Catholic church officials had turned down invitations.
 Would Hesburgh, a member of the U.S. Commission on Civil Rights, show the flag for church and state?
+He agreed.

 “Be proud to be a Negro,” he told a crowd estimated at 57,000.
 “We want to strive for dignity with you.”
 He linked arms with King to sing the movement’s anthem, “We Shall Overcome.”